Prints getting cut off or shrunk?

 1. Check that you are using the right size of paper, I've tested mine on standard 8.5 by 11 inch paper, smaller paper may result in prints getting cropped or cut off.

 2. Check that your printer and / or browser preferences are set to the right size of paper.
-Sometimes printers default to using the last used setting and (depending what you printed last) that may not be the behaviour you want.
+Sometimes printers default to using the last used setting and (depending what you printed last) that may not be the behavior you want.

 3. Automatic Image Resizing: Some browsers will in some situations scale the image to fit within the browsers viewing area and if you print the image before you resize it back to the actual size it may print much smaller than is intended.
 While this shouldn't happen if the printables are viewed from within a page on Mint Printables website, it will happen if the image is viewed alone.
 Many browsers will resize to actual size by simply clicking the image and / or allow you to disable this feature in the preferences.